semgrep/semgrep-docs/docs/semgrep-cloud-platform/jira.md

 2. On the **[Integrations](https://semgrep.dev/orgs/-/settings/integrations)** page, click **Add Integration** (or **Setup First Integration** if this is your first integration), and then select **Ticketing > Jira**.
 3. Follow the on-screen instructions to add your Jira API key.

-## Configuring your default project and ticket type
+## Configure your default project and ticket type

 Use the drop-down lists to select the default project and ticket type.
 These settings can be changed later from the integrations page.